flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

+> NO WARRANTY IS PROVIDED.
+USE AT YOUR OWN RISK.

 This command changes the Vampire `SDPort` speed.

 The nominal speed of the `SDPort` is based on the actual Vampire Core frequency, which is represented by the value `0`.